ieshaan12/Stock-Trigger/README.md

 - Then it'll ask you to set a program/script, now go to your directory for Python (this will be in `C:/`) and select <strong>`pythonw.exe`</strong> not `python.exe` for it to run in background.
 - In the `Add arguments` option give the whole path of `MainFile.py` and for `Start In` give the directory of `this project`.

+## Using MainSearchFile.py

+Here, you can get back the results for whichever stock you want to search, just edit the name of the company which you want to search.
+It will return a list of 25 top-most searches in the `object.results`.
+If you want to get a more comprehensive idea, you can check out `object.resultsDataFrame` where it returns a Pandas DataFrame about these 25 results.
+You can get the top most search string which you can then put in to the `Trigger()`, by `getTopSearch()`

 ## Thanks